JoeMighty/must-watch-aspnet-5-videos/README.md

-# Must watch ASP.NET 5 videos
+# Must watch ASP.NET 5 / MVC videos
 A personal collection of must watch ASP.NET 5 / MVC videos

 With all of the great work the .NET guys have been doing lately and the release of ASP.NET 5 just around the corner I've composed a collection of must watch videos that I've been recommended or found.